oiraqi/paradigms/P2-Integration/README.md

 - Self-descriptive messages
 - HATEOAS: Hypermedia As The Engine Of Application State

-Web service that follow the REST architectural style are called RESTful web services:
+Web services that follow the REST architectural style are called RESTful web services.
+There are strong ties between REST and HTTP.
+As such, RESTful web services use the HTTP protocol, in particular: GET, POST, PATCH, PUT and DELETE methods:
-- Protocol: Raw HTTP, using GET, POST, PATCH, PUT and DELETE methods, and providing a natural mapping to CRUD operations.
-So, it is naturally suitable for data-oriented applications:
 - GET: To retrieve resources from server side.
 Should have no side effect on server side (safe method)
 - POST: To create a resource on server side
 - PUT: To fully update a resource on server side
 - PATCH: To partially update a resource on server side
 - DELETE: To delete a resource on server side

-- Service definition language: unspecified, but some popular languages have emerged:
+These methods provide a natural mapping to CRUD operations.
+So, RESTful web services are naturally suitable for data-oriented use cases, but can also be adapted for service-oriented use cases.

+As opposed to XML/SOAP, RESTful web services don't specify a service definition language.
+However,some popular languages have emerged as defacto standards:
   - [RAML](https://raml.org/) (YAML-based)
   - [OAS -- OpenAPI Specification](https://www.openapis.org/)
 - [Case Study II: REST/OpenAPI Calculator Web Service](https://github.com/oiraqi/paradigms/tree/main/P2-Integration/rs-calculator)